This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Madrid is a city that has something for everyone, and you’ll feel like you belong from the very first day.

-It’s a place where people watching is fun, you can order a beer at any time of day, and it is impossible to run out of things to explore and discover.
+It’s a place where people-watching is fun, you can order a beer at any time of day, and it is impossible to run out of things to explore and discover.

 Things to Do in Madrid

-I also take my visitors to Madrid for a walk through the lovely Retiro Park, a great place to bring a picnic when the weather is nice.
-Lastly, some of the best flamenco dancers perform in Madrid, so if you enjoy the arts, a flamenco show is a must.
+I also take my visitors to Madrid for a walk through the lovely El Retiro Park, a great place to bring a picnic when the weather is nice.

-Best Neighborhoods to Explore in Madrid
+4. Explore the Neighborhoods in Madrid

 - El Centro (the center) of Madrid is crammed with history and things to see and do.
 Highlights include the Plaza del Sol area and the Mercado de San Miguel.